Do you want to sell online, but find that creating a website takes too much time and money?!

 As they promote themselves heavily with often big marketing and advertising budgets, and have an established traffic stream already, it is far easier to increase your profile and get sales through these sites, than when you create your own website.

 They have established admin practices and do most of the marketing for you, so that you can concentrate much more on the making and selling, then when you have your own private website.
 Many designers and crafts people actually use their individual shop or profile as their main website, as it saves so much time and money.

-Tip 1: Do your research!
+Online selling tip 1: Do your research

 Some of the sites are online shops, where they do most of the work on marketing and administration on your behalf.
 Your name might not even be attached to your products, and obviously the commission or fees they take are higher than with the DIY sites.

 Other sites are like a market place or a directory where you include the images and tags, where you do all the promotion and most of the admin, and where you actually run your own online shop or portfolio.